 Fix the media

 How do we hold power to account?
 One step is the press.
-The media landscape in Australia is not diverse or good at holding power to account, and is owned by a small number of oligarchs.
-Nothing wrong with that per se as long as there is diversity and competition.
+The media landscape in Australia is not diverse or good at holding power to account.
+One reason for that might be that the media owned by a small number of oligarchs who would like to media to do as little possible work towards holding them to account while still appearing credible.
 I would recommend subscribing with cash money to support the following non-oligarchic sources: The Guardian, Crikey, New Matilda.